Corgam/mongo_benchmark/README.md

 ## Results

 The results of the Benchmark, including all plots can be seen in the Benchmark Report (soon to come!).
-The plots based on the results can be also seen in the `plots` folder.
+The plots based on the results can be also seen in the `figures` folder.

 # Execution